apifortress/Bloodhound/doc/09_expressions.md

-# AFtheM - Expressions
+# Bloodhound - Expressions

-In AFtheM actors configuration, you may find fields allowing dynamic expressions.
+In Bloodhound actors configuration, you may find fields allowing dynamic expressions.
 These expressions get evaluated to generate a dynamic value.

 ## SpEL - Spring Expression Language

-The language used by AFtheM is the [**Spring Expression Language**](https://docs.spring.io/spring/docs/4.3.10.RELEASE/spring-framework-reference/html/expressions.html).
+The language used by Bloodhound is the [**Spring Expression Language**](https://docs.spring.io/spring/docs/4.3.10.RELEASE/spring-framework-reference/html/expressions.html).

-## Uses in AFtheM
+## Uses in Bloodhound

 All of expressions will make use of the current message being processed.
 The message is accessible using the `#msg` keyword.